AmyOlex/Chrono/README.md

 were removed.
 Thus the text search for would be "november" or "nov.".
 Periods were kept here because that period need to be included in the reported span.
 Once a month was identified it was assumed any associated day would be mentioned downstream of the month mention.
+* TwoDigitYear: Two digit years were identified looking for specific patterns (regular expressions) in the form date strings such as mm/dd/yy, if a string contained a two-digit year, it would see if there were any number of other temporal entites that could be a subinterval associated with this year.
+* Year: Four digit years were identified by looking for specific patterns (regular expressions), specifically mm/dd/yyyy, similar to the TwoDigitYear method mentioned above, if a four digit year was found it would see if there were any number of other temporal entites that could be a subinterval associated with this year.
+* Month of Year:  2 digit months were identified by looking for three specific formats: yyyy/mm/dd, yy/mm/dd, mm/dd/yy.
+If one of these conditions were met it would convert the two-digit month into it's proper nomenclature (11 = November)
+* Day of Month: 2 digit days were identified looking for a specific format: mm/dd/yy.
+If a pattern was identified, it would create a day of the month entity and look for any other sub-intervals.
+* Hour of Day:  2 digit hours were identified looking for a specific format: HH:MM:SS.
+If a pattern was identified, it would create a day of the month entity and look for any other sub-intervals.
+* Minute of Hour: 2 digit hours were identified looking for a specific format: HH:MM:SS.
+If a pattern was identified, it would create a day of the month entity and look for any other sub-intervals.
+* Second of Minute: 2 digit hours were identified looking for a specific format: HH:MM:SS.
+If a pattern was identified, it would create a day of the month entity and look for any other sub-intervals.

 For example, when identifying T6 entities of the type DayOfWeek we simply search for days of the week.
 The parsing methods in this file are all rule-based, and parse the SUTime entity's string.
 There are several base methods that look for typical temporal